taligentx/ZeeTweak/README.md

     - Convert image to raw data: `$ magick image.png -depth 1 gray:image.bin`
   - 16bpp images:
     - Viewable as BMP files in `images`
   - Thanks to [@Dmitur](https://www.eevblog.com/forum/testgear/another-dsodmm-zeeweii-dso3d12-claimed-120mhz250msps/msg5789049/#msg5789049) on the EEVBlog forums for locating and documenting these resources!
-See the post for additional info and mods (currently not part of this repo).
+See the post for additional info.
 - `label_calib` - fixes typos for DMM calibration text
 - `label_measurements` - alters the measurements labels and matches the labels in `image_364864_mod.bin`
 - `label_normal` - fixes typo for the "Normal" trigger message